 The existing grassed area to the north of the character area contains a number of trees that are protected by Tree Preservation Order T0865 (January, 2016).
-The area is to be kept free from built development (see paragraph 6.1.1.), the trees retained, and the habitat of the area enhanced to form part of the site-wide habitat corridor.
+The area is to be kept free from development, the trees retained, and the habitat of the area enhanced to form part of the sitewide habitat corridor.
 This forms an important green link from the residential development to Kneller Park.